Metropolitan-Council/growing.shade/inst/app/www/faq.md

 <a href="https://youtu.be/3SKC-29AwME?t=252" target="_blank">recorded
 webinar</a> or the
 <a href="www/Growing Shade User Guide (January 2022).pdf" target="_blank">text
-user guide for help using the tool.
+user guide</a> for help using the tool.
 Short answers to frequently asked questions can be found below. <br>

 **Q. How are the priority layers created?** <span style="line-height: .1;"><br></span> A. Priority scores are calculated